RavenEsc/github-to-lambda-crc/README.md

-# github-to-lambda-crc
+# github-to-lambda-crc (Cloud Resume Challenge)
-the provisioned code for CI
+The provisioned code for my lambda counter for the prebuilt resume website.

-Code written with the help of CODEGPT